Three Stunning Lakes in the Canadian Rockies That You Must See

 Last week, I visited three turquoise-colored lakes in the Canadian Rockies: Emerald Lake, Lake Louise, and Moraine Lake.
-The first time I laid my eyes on each of them, I was utterly stunned, swept away by their incredible beauty.
+The first time I laid my eyes on them, I was utterly stunned, swept away by their incredible beauty.
 These lakes and the mountains surrounding them made me realize how tiny I am as a human compared to their size, power, and magnificence.
+They are a perfect destination to experience amazing Canada trips

 Banff is a resort town with beautiful mountain ranges.
 The skyline mainly includes the view of the mountain peaks of Mt.
 Rundle, Mt Cascade, and the Rocky Mountains (or